 This software is licensed under the MIT License.
 See the LICENSE file in the top distribution directory for the full license text.

 Did you like it?

-Thanks for your interest!
+Thank you for your interest!

 I wish you have fun using

-Release history Release notifications
+Release history Release notifications | RSS feed

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size clearly-0.9.2-py3-none-any.whl (38.1 kB)||File type Wheel||Python version py3||Upload date||Hashes View|